 Water is introduced in the formula by multiplying the "Q" conversion factor 7.48 gal/cu.ft.
 The terms gps (gallons per second), gpm (gallons per minute), or gpd (gallons per day).

-The illustration below shows the formula for a channel.
+The illustration on the next page shows the formula for a channel.